The stationary AKPZ equation: logarithmic superdiffusivity: Introduction

-It is now natural to ask if the AKPZ equation shares some of the qualitative features of the linear equation, in particular whether it is at least asymptotically diffusively scale invariant, i.e. if scale invariance holds asymptotically when first $N\to\infty$ and then $\eps\to0$.
-Our next result corroborates Theorem \ref{thm:BD} and again strongly indicates that \emph{this is not the case}.
-More precisely, it suggests that, in order to stand any chance for $H^\eps$ to converge to some limit, one should rescale time as $t\mapsto t/(\eps^2|\log\eps|^\delta)$ for some $\delta>0$.
+It is now natural to ask if the AKPZ equation is at least asymptotically diffusively scale invariant, i.e. if scale invariance holds asymptotically when first $N\to\infty$ and then $\eps\to0$.
+Our next result (see in particular Corollary \ref{cor:t+t-} and the subsequent discussion) corroborates Theorem \ref{thm:BD} and again strongly indicates that \emph{this is not the case}.
+More precisely, it suggests that, in order to stand any chance for $H^\eps_N$ to converge to some limit, one should rescale time as $t\mapsto t/(\eps^2|\log\eps|^{1/2})$ (possibly up to corrections polynomial in $\log|\log \varepsilon|$).